 - Groundskeeper Willie's physique looks a bit like Popeye's, with large forearms and an otherwise unexceptional upper body, but whenever he removes his shirt, he's muscled like a He-Man doll.

 - Parodied in an episode of SpongeBob SquarePants, where SpongeBob and Patrick compete against each other in the Fry Cook Olympics, and they both rip off their shirts to reveal Herculean bodies for a wrestling competition.
+Patrick had to do this twice because he was somehow wearing a business suit underneath.
 This is just for a one-time joke, of course; Patrick is otherwise always shirtless and overweight, while SpongeBob himself has trouble lifting even a barbell made out of teddy bears.

 - One female example is Clara's sister Bleh in Drawn Together.
 She's severely mentally challenged, wears a helmet and heavy clothing, and appears to have cerebral palsy, but when she puts on a bikini, she looks like a (cross-eyed) Playboy model.

-- Bumi, the King of Omashu from Avatar The Last Airbender looks like a harmless, hunched-over old man wearing an obnoxiously ornate outfit but when Aang chooses to challenge him to save his friends, he throws off his robes and reveals a frighteningly ripped old man.
+- Bumi, the King of Omashu looks like a harmless, hunched-over old man wearing an obnoxiously ornate outfit.
+But when Aang chooses to challenge him to save his friends, he throws off his robes and reveals a frighteningly ripped old man.

-- Futurama has a variation of this.
-In the episode "Raging Bender", Bender constantly annoys a taller, lankier robot with an innocent-sounding voice during a showing at the movie theater, causing him to start a fight with him.
-Trouble is, the robot proceeds to sport several pounds of metal on his body, turning him into his alter-ego: famous robot wrestler "The Masked Unit."
+- A variation on this: in the episode "Raging Bender", Bender constantly annoys a taller, lankier robot with an innocent-sounding voice during a showing at the movie theater, causing him to start a fight with him.
+Trouble is, the robot proceeds to sport several pounds of metal on his body, turning him into his alter-ego: famous robot wrestler "The Masked Unit".

 - Metalocalypse — childlike Toki is seen to be quite fit, in spite of the dissipated lifestyle he and his bandmates live.